nguyenkhois/rh-build-environment/rh-project-build-environment/README.md

-# The front-end development environment - DevEnv
+# The project build environment
 The simple front-end development environment that is using together with back-end code (example: PHP, .NET,...).

 The project template is using a specific structure that's why it's only using for RH organization.
 You should __NOT__ using this repo if you don't know what you need.